This is an accordion element with a series of buttons that open and close related content panels.

 All application materials, including letters of recommendation and test scores, must be received by the application deadline (December 1).
 We recommend that you provide your letter writers ample time (at least 3-4 weeks) to craft and submit a letter for you.
 Visit our Admissions page for more information.

-International applicants: We recommend that you request ETS send your TOEFL or IELTS scores to the UW–Madison Graduate School no later than November 15.
+International applicants: If you are using a test score to provide proof of English proficiency, we recommend that you request your scores be sent to the UW–Madison Graduate School no later than November 15.
 This will allow the Graduate School time to process your scores and upload official results to your application.
-Unofficial test scores for TOEFL or IELTS must also be provided in your application.
-Visit the Graduate School website for more information about English proficiency requirements.
+Unofficial test scores must also be provided in your application.
+Visit the Graduate School Requirements for Admission website for more information about English proficiency requirements.

 Should I contact faculty I’m interested in working with prior to applying?